MetahCoder/MetahCoder/README.md

 My name is Askar.

-• 📍 I am a 15 y.o. iOS developer from Atyrau, Kazakhstan 🇰🇿

 • 👨🏻‍💻 I’m the founder of "Qulynym" - an educational platform for preschoolers in Kazakhstan

 • 🏆 I am a WWDC20 Swift Student Challenge winner